| Title: | Quantitative features for mass spectrometry data |

 demonstrate and test the impact of missing values on data

-is an SummarizedExperiment
+processing. se_na2 is an SummarizedExperiment with missing

 values of mixed origin.

-An object of class QFeatures
+An object of class QFeatures of length 1.

-object that contains 7 assays:
+QFeatures object after processingfeat3 is a small QFeatures object that contains 7 assays:

-.
+normpeptides, normproteins.
 The dataset contains example data

 that could be obtained after running a simple processing pipeline.